Široki Brijeg: Waters

-The water from the municipality of Široki Brijeg belong to the basin of the Neretva river.
-The main surface currents towards Mostar Blato the ticket with Ugrovača, Mokašnica, Crnašnica and Žvatić.
-The river belongs Lištica of surface waters Čabulje, who bujični aquifer Brinje collected from Ladin and Dobrinja.
-Brinje whose rudiments north of Bogodola, below kote Kulic (1199) runs to the west and on their way to Lištica receives at Prskalo stream Ladin, and 2.5 kilometers below, the stream of water Dobrinski.
-These streams buy all surface waters during the period of abundant precipitation and dissolution of snow on the south-western parts of the mountain Čabulje.
+The water from the municipality of Široki Brijeg belongs to the basin of the Neretva river-the main surface currents towards Mostar, Blato, the ticket with Ugrovača, Mokašnica, Crnašnica and Žvatić.
+The river belongs to Lištica of surface waters Čabulje, who bujični aquifer Brinje collected from Ladin and Dobrinja.
+Brinje whose rudiments north of Bogodola, below Kulic (1199) runs to the west and on its way to Lištica receives at the Prskalo stream Ladin, and 2.5 kilometers below, the stream of water Dobrinski.
+These streams buy all surface waters during the period of abundant precipitation and dissolution of snow on the southwestern parts of the mountain Čabulje.

-Surface waters come to Rakitno field are being dried by water points, Jelica, Zmijinac and during major precipitation formed a periodic watercourse Ugrovača that going deeply carved canyon Brin, receiving side stream, and in the village of Trn, Kočerin water fields, and on the road to Blato Mostarskog, in Siroki Brijeg center connects with the river Lištica.
+Surface waters that come to Rakitno field are dried by water points Jelica and Zmijinac, and during major precipitation formed a periodic watercourse Ugrovača that deeply carved Brin canyon, receiving side stream, and in the village of Trn, Kočerin water fields, and on the road to Blato Mostarskog, in Siroki Brijeg center connects with the Lištica.

 History

 Ancient period

 The ruins from the Illyrian period confirm that the area of Široki Brijeg had a large population in pre-historic times.
 The evidence can be seen on the hill Gradina on the frontier of Mokro and Čerigaj.
 There is also evidence on the walls of the forts where they had been in past.
 During the ancient period there was plenty of life in that region.
-From the Roman period there are remains of a fort (refugium) in the village of Biograci and a basilica in Mokro; there are remain of the forts and roads there.
+From the Roman period there are remains of a fort (refugium) in the village of Biograci and a basilica in Mokro; there are remains of the forts and roads there.